cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 MicAssess and 2DAssess are incorporated into the freely available for academic research on COSMIC2 science gateway: https://cosmic2.sdsc.edu:8443/gateway/.
 Just upload your input files and you can run the jobs on the cloud!

+**Updates (v1.0.0)**
+We have updated cryoassess package to 1.0!
+MicAssess has a big update whereas 2DAssess is unchanged.

+The major change of MicAssess is that it now predicts 6 labels instead of 2.
+The 6 labels are:
+  1. Great
+  2. Decent
+  3. Contamination, Aggregate, Crack, Breaking, Drifting
+  4. Empty (no ice)
+  5. Crystalline ice
+  6. Empty ice, no particles but vitreous ice

+You can find some exemplar images of these 6 labels in the "Examples" folder.

+The first two labels are both considered as "good" and will be outputted in a "micrographs_good.star" file.
+The micrographs in the first "great" label will also be written into a "micrographs_great.star" file.
+We hope that the "great" label can be helpful to select the most promising micrographs from a big dataset.

+The last four labels are all considered as "bad".
+We hope that MicAssess can not only help with micrographs curation, but also gives the user some information about why this is a "bad" micrograph.

+The prediction uses a hierarchical classification model.
+For a new micrograph, the model will first decide whether this is a "good" or "bad" micrograph (validation accuracy ~93%).
+The tolerance threshold in this step can be tuned by the user with `--t1`.
+If the micrograph is classified as "good", the model will further classify whether it belong to the "great" class or "decent" class (validation accuracy ~75%).
+The tolerance threshold in this step can be tuned by the user with `--t2`.
+If the micrograph is "bad", the model will further classify which "bad" class it belongs to (validation accuracy ~80%).

+MicAssess v1.0 uses tensorflow 2.5.0 which requires CUDA 11.2.
+It also needs new model files, which consist of 4 different .h5 files.
+Model files can be downloaded per request on https://cosmic-cryoem.org/software/cryo-assess/.
+For current users, we will just update the files in the shared folder.

+Note on 2DAssess: since Relion 4.0 will have its own 2D classification auto-selection tool, we do not plan to update 2DAssess in the future.

+**Updates (v0.2.1)**
+Credit to @DaniDelHoyo
+1. Fixed a bug that caused the malfunction of the prediction results.
+2. Now creates a score file as the output that can be used for threshold selection.

 **Updates (12/1/2020, v0.2.0)**
 1. MicAssess now supports Relion 3.1 star file as the input.
 2. Fix requirements dependency issues.

 **Note (5/8/2020)**
 2DAssess gives syntax error for some users.
 We have fix the bug and it should be ok to run now.

 **Updates (3/7/2020, v0.1.0)**
 1. MicAssess now supports micrographs from K3 as well as K2.